• Home Basics

 Once you have removed all the plaques from the trophies and cut off the ribbon from all the medals, line them all up on a table in order by year.

-Then use the glue dots to apply the medals and/or plaques to their designated picture. (as shown in the pictures below)
+Then, I used glue dots to secure the medals and plaques to their designated pictures. (as shown in the photos below)

 do trophy shops buy back trophies